Loss of smell from COVID most likely means you’ve got a mild case, study finds - NewsBreak

 In a study of 2,581 patients from 18 European hospitals, patients suffered a loss of smell in 85.9 percent of mild cases of COVID-19.
 That’s compared to 4.5 percent in moderate Covid-19 cases and nearly 7 percent in severe-to-critical cases.
 While those figures were patient-reported, objective clinical evaluations found a loss of smell in 54.7 percent of mild COVID cases and 36.6 percent of moderate-to-critical cases.

-Mild cases were defined as patients without evidence of viral pneumonia or hypoxia – a lack of oxygen – who usually recovered at home, while severe cases involved being taken to hospital.WFFD Chief reminds people to recycle Christmas trees, where you can dispose yours
+Mild cases were defined as patients without evidence of viral pneumonia or hypoxia – a lack of oxygen – who usually recovered at home, while severe cases involved being taken to hospital.Oklahoma County detainee dies after allegedly attempting suicide

 The study examined the prevalence and recovery in patients with varying degrees of severity of the virus.
 “Olfactory dysfunction is more prevalent in mild COVID-19 forms than in moderate-to-critical forms, and 95 percent of patients recover their sense of smell at six months post-infection,” says professor Jerome Lechien, a lead author of the study at Paris-Saclay University in France, in a statement .